 I’m already running late, I’m celebrating with the same good friends, and I’m sure to overdo it on the mashed potatoes and pie.
 Some things never change.

-This apple crisp is gooey on the inside, and tender but crisp on top.
+This apple crisp recipe is the best!
+It’s gooey on the inside, and tender but crisp on top.
 It’s made with wholesome ingredients, like old-fashioned oats, almond meal, pecans, honey, and of course, lots of apples.
-This is my favorite apple crisp recipe, and it just happens to be gluten free.
+This is my favorite apple crisp recipe, and it just happens to be gluten free and healthier than the rest.

 This crisp turned out great for me when I made it a few years ago, but I’ve heard that it didn’t turn out as well for some of you.
 This stuff keeps me up at night, so I’ve retested and tweaked this recipe, and it’s now better than ever.

-The issues, I think, stem from the fact that apples take a long time to release their moisture, so the crisp was a little dry.
+Apples take a long time to release their moisture, so my original crisp recipe was a little dry.
 To remedy this, I switched from using 1-inch chunks of apple to thinly sliced, which take less time to get juicy and cook through.
 I also added some liquid to the filling to the get the ball rolling, and reduced the amount of starch.

 To ensure that the topping doesn’t get too crisp, you’re going to bake the apples for 20 minutes and then add the topping.
 This is actually pretty convenient, because it means that your crisp can start baking while you are still mixing together the topping.